mlab-upenn/f1tenthpublic/README.md

 The 3dPrints folder contains optional parts for zed camera.

 If the FOCBOX cannot fit under the small power board, you can use only 3 standoffs to mount the power board.

-## Power-board-v2.0
-Old power board design source files.
-Obsolete.
-Designed in Altium Designer.

-## Change log
-v3:
-Updated power board.
-Removed teensy and lithium battery charging module because no one would run the car while charging the battery.
-Updated chassis to match the smaller power board.